What to Expect When You're Expecting (film): Box office

 What to Expect When You're Expecting debuted in fifth place with $10.5 million.
-By the end of May, the film grossed $26.4 million in the United States.
-In total, What to Expect When You're Expecting grossed $41.2 million domestically, for a worldwide gross of $84.4 million.
+By the end of its run, What to Expect When You're Expecting grossed $41.2 million domestically, for a worldwide gross of $84.4 million.

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 23% based on 136 reviews, with an average rating of 4.50/10.
-The site's critical consensus reads, "The cast is stocked with likable performers, but What to Expect When You're Expecting is too disjointed -- and too reliant on stock rom-com cliches -- to live up to its distinguished literary namesake."
-On Metacritic, the film has a weighted average score of 41 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Cara Nash of the Australian film magazine Filmink gave the film a mixed review, criticizing the storyline as not having "complexity" or "genuine conflict", but praised Lopez and Banks who "manage to find the humanity in their clichéd roles but they can't transcend all the surface-level schmaltz on display here".
 Peter Travers of Rolling Stone gave the film a negative review, stating that "the movie itself triggered the vomiting", but appreciated Rock, Kendrick and Crawford's performances "if you dramatically drop your expectations".
 Simon Miraudo of Quickflix called it "ill-conceived" and gave the film a mixed review while stating: "Despite an immensely appealing cast and a few funny moments, I would only recommend What to Expect at a 'push'.
 The eggs are there; someone just forgot to fertilise them."